-"restoration" lawsuits4 are being filed, which could be attributable to hurricanes in that same time period, as reports of home repair solicitations were prevalent post-storms.
-As has been stated in FJRI's other reports, PIP was really where the AOB scheme was invented, and it appears to have been exported to the property and glass coverages less than a decade ago.
+about 5%, property AOB cases saw a fairly dramatic growth-at over 70%-from last year.
+It appears that increasingly more "restoration" lawsuits are being filed, which could be attributable to hurricanes in that same time period, as reports of home repair solicitations were prevalent following recent storms.
+As has been stated in FJRI's other reports, PIP is where the AOB scheme was invented, and it appears to have been exported to the property and glass coverages less than a decade ago.

-Unexpectedly, lawsuits filed for assignments taken from comprehensive and collision coverage-nearly all for auto glass repairs-was down a bit, which was anticipated due to reports of numerous auto glass vendors and their attorneys offering "no sue" deals with insurers generous pricing for agreements.
-Unfortunately, the legal climate has deteriorated to a point that some insurers have been forced into the Hobson's choice of paying well above fair market value in order to avoid the costs of defending meritless litigation, which is a direct result of the lack of bilateral responsibility in this particular type of businessto-business litigation.
+Unexpectedly, lawsuits filed for assignments taken from comprehensive and collision coverage-nearly all for auto glass repairs-were down a bit, which was anticipated due to reports of numerous auto glass vendors and their attorneys offering "no sue" deals with insurers for generous pricing agreements.
+Unfortunately, legal the climate has deteriorated to a point that some insurers have been forced into the Hobson's choice of paying well above fair market value in order to avoid the costs of defending meritless litigation, which is a direct result of the lack of bilateral responsibility in this particular type of business-to-business litigation.